↑ ↑ ↓ ↓ ← → ← → b a

 About Me

-I am an incoming PhD student at DLAB at EPFL, where I will be supervised by Prof. Robert West, and co-advised by Prof. Ryan Cotterell (ETH Zurich).
+I am a PhD student at DLAB at EPFL, where I am supervised by Prof. Robert West and co-advised by Prof. Ryan Cotterell (ETH Zurich).

-Currently, I am a research scholar at MATS 7.0 working together with Clement Dumas under the mentorship of Neel Nanda to study the differences between base and instruct models.
+I was a research scholar at MATS 7 working together with Clement Dumas under the mentorship of Neel Nanda to study the differences between base and instruct models.
+I was awarded a 1-year scholarship for my work.

 Please feel free to reach out anytime!